 GDP per capita is a common metric used for measuring national average incomes.
 By this measure, average incomes followed a similar growth pattern to international trade.
 For thousands of years, global GDP per capita had a negligible growth rate: technological progress in the preindustrial world produced people rather than prosperity.
 Over the course of the 19th century, however, alongside the first wave of globalization, this changed substantially.
 In this period, economic growth started accelerating and global GDP per capita has been growing constantly over the last two centuries—with the exception of lower growth rates during the years between the two world wars.
 (You can read more about these trends in our entry on Economic Growth.)

 Regarding extreme poverty, the available evidence shows that up until 1800, the vast majority of people around the world lived in extreme deprivation, with only a tiny elite enjoying higher standards of living.
 In the 19th century we began making progress and the share of people living in extreme poverty started to slowly decline.
-This trend is shown in the chart below.
-As we can see, today, two hundred years later, the share of people living in extreme poverty2 is less than 10%.
-This is an achievement that would have been unthinkable to our ancestors.
+This trend is shown in the chart here.
+As we can see, today, two hundred years later, the share of people living in extreme poverty is less than 10%.
+This is an achievement that would have been unthinkable to our ancestors.2

 The stark trend in the incidence of poverty is particularly remarkable if we consider that the world population increased 7-fold over the same period.
 In a world without economic growth, such an increase in the population would have resulted in less and less consumption for everyone.
 And yet, as the chart shows if you switch to the ‘absolute’ view, the exact opposite happened: in a time of unprecedented population growth, we managed to lift more and more people out of poverty.